TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 `https://therenegadecoder.com/code/reverse-a-string-in-perl/`.
 The entire link is static except for the last token.
 In that case, use the `sample-program-in-language` format.

-In addition, make sure to **add languages references to the language's README**.
+In addition, make sure to **add languages references to the language's README** for new languages only.
 This helps me determine if the language actually exists, and it helps users who are browsing the repository.

 Don't worry if you forget any of this; I have a check list of reminders in the pull request template.